brimstonetrader/blog/PartiallyComplete.md

 		)
 	)

+   - Ordo

-  Last was Ordo: like Breakthrough, one starts on top or bottom of the board, and the goal is to get to the other one.
+  Like Breakthrough, one starts on top or bottom of the board, and the goal is to get to the other one.
 The nodes begin as a contiguous group (where diagonal connections count), and must remain that way throughout.
 All of this is fine and works.
 What I was unable to implement was the "Ordo Move", a simultaneous movement of any vertical line of nodes horizontally, or horizontal line vertically.